dipy/dipy/doc/interfaces/BUAN_flow.rst

 You must have downloaded bundles folder of 30 atlas bundles and subjects folder with PPMI data derivatives.

+NOTE: Make sure all output folders are empty and do not get overridden.
+Following workflows require specific input directory structure.

 Create an out_dir folder (eg: bundle_profiles)::

     mkdir bundle_profiles